A True American Original

 The Concord grape was first developed in Concord, Massachusetts in 1849 by Ephraim Wales Bull.
 It is said that he tested over 20,000 seedlings before he came up with the Concord grape.
 Later, this same grape was made even more famous by Dr. Thomas Bramwell Welch, the founder of the famous grape juice company.

-ays been a favorite around here for juice, jam, jelly, and my grandmother's fabulous grape pie.
+These have always been a favorite around here for juice, jam, jelly, and my grandmother's fabulous grape pie.

+What they are not, is your everyday eating grape.
+We like them, but most people prefer the seedless varieties.
 Since our arbors are so old, we decided to take starts from them this year and propagate some new vines.
 These are relatively easy to get going, either from cutting off young sections and dipping the cut end in rooting hormone powder before planting them directly in the soil, or using the rooting gel as we did this year.

 Pick a young tender shoot